Burnage: Civic history

 Burnage was a township in the ancient parish of Manchester in the Salford hundred of Lancashire (historic boundaries).
 In the early 13th century it lay within the Manor of Withington, a feudal estate which also encompassed the townships of Withington, Didsbury, Chorlton-cum-Hardy, Moss Side, Rusholme, Denton and Haughton, ruled by the Hathersage, Longford, Mosley and Tatton families.
 Burnage remained under the manor of Withington for several centuries.

 Burnage was in Chorlton Poor Law Union (together with most of south Manchester but named after Chorlton-on-Medlock) from 1837 to 1915, and in Manchester Poor Law Union from 1915 to 1930.
 In 1866 Burnage became a separate civil parish, in 1876 it was included in the area of Withington Local Board of Health.
 Under the Divided Parishes Act 1882 there was an exchange of areas with Withington township and part of Didsbury township was added to Burnage township.
 In 1894 it became part of Withington Urban District in the administrative county of Lancashire.

 In 1904 it became part of the County Borough of Manchester, on 1 October 1910 the parish was abolished and merged with South Manchester.
 In 1901 the parish had a population of 1892.
 In 1974 it became part of the metropolitan borough of Manchester within the metropolitan county of Greater Manchester.

 Political representation

 The current city councillors for the ward are Azra Ali (Labour), Ben Clay (Labour) and Bev Craig (Labour).

-Burnage is in the parliamentary constituency of Gorton and Denton, currently represented by Andrew Gwynne MP (Labour).
+Burnage is in the parliamentary constituency of Gorton and Denton, currently represented by Hannah Spencer MP (Green Party).